 “Feminism is important for bringing issues of sexuality into the light.
 Prior to the 1950s, you couldn’t talk about sex openly.
 Feminism has helped the conversation become more broad and accessible and mainstream.
 Overall, there are some versions of feminism that are sex-negative.
 Not all sex-related topics are inherently bad.
 The feminist movement has helped empower not only women but also men in opening up the discussion about sexuality.”

 It’s easy to tell that you are a great storyteller based on your guest blog post about STDs in Rumor and Folklore.
 How do your interests in folklore and fairytales intermingle with your interest in being a sex educator?

 “Folklore is broader than old wives tales.
 It is usually past-oriented.
 It gives prescriptive gender roles.
 These norms are replicated in contemporary culture.
 It is important to understand the messages of gender and sexuality.
 In terms of legends and rumors, because they are belief-based, they give us a direct line into peoples’ values.
 Folklore gives us a window to all of that.
 Studying this has given me the ability to meet someone where they are at and have an insight into their world.’
 It’s a great conversation starter.”

 What are your thoughts on STD testing?

-“When I taught a course in the History of Sex Ed in U.S., there was a story that was going around in 1900s about a Harvard’s graduate who gave his virgin wife a venereal disease.
+“When I taught a course in the History of Sex Ed in the U.S., there was a story that was going around in the 1900s about a Harvard graduate who gave his virgin wife a venereal disease.
 She was said to have later died from it.
 He essentially lived his life a lonely tortured soul.
 It was told to inflict fear in everyone and to control sexuality.”